HTTPArchive/almanac.httparchive.org/src/content/en/2024/page-weight.md

 When we compare year to year, desktop grew 8.6%	, or 210 KB from Oct 2023 to Oct 2024, and mobile grew 6.4%, or 140 KB.

-Looking back over 10 years, we've added 120%, or 1.4 MB to the median desktop page, and a much more concerning 357% to mobile pages, which is an increase of 1.8 MB.
-To put that into perspective, we've *added* more than a 3.5" floppy disk held.

-{# TODO: Repeat of above?
-Pick one #}
 The median desktop page has increased by 120%, or 1.4 MB, over the past 10 years.
 The median mobile page has seen a more significant increase of 357%, or 1.8 MB, during the same period.
 This equates to adding more than a 3.5" floppy disk's worth of data to mobile pages.

 Year-over-year, from October 2023 to October 2024, the desktop grew by 8.6%, or 210 KB, and mobile grew by 6.4%, or 140 KB.